Popular Canadian tax credits and deductions (2025)

 Canada Training Credit

 If you’re between 26 and 65 and spent money on training fees this year, you may qualify for this refundable tax credit.
-To claim this credit, your working income must be more than $10,100, and your individual net income can’t exceed $150,473.
-The credit accumulates at a rate of $250 per year, up to a lifetime limit of $5,000.3
+The credit accumulates at a rate of $250 per year, up to a lifetime limit of $5,000.

 Federal Political Contribution Tax Credit

-Did you or your spouse contribute to a registered federal political party or association this year?
-You could claim up to $650 through this non-refundable credit (except in Ontario).
+Did you or your spouse contribute to a registered federal political party, registered association or candidate in a federal election in 2025?
+You could claim up to $650 through this non-refundable credit.
+The provinces have separate tax credits for political contributions.

 Medical Expense Tax Credit (METC)

-If you paid for any medical expenses this year, you may want to hold onto your receipts.
-You can claim some of them (there are more than 100 that qualify) on your tax return with this non-refundable tax credit.
+If you paid for any medical expenses out-of-pocket this year, you may want to hold on to your receipts.
+You can claim some of them (there are more than 100 expenses that qualify) on your tax return with this non-refundable tax credit.
 Examples include ambulance service, prescription drugs, cancer treatment and hearing aids.

 Calculating your tax bill

-Wondering what your bill might look like for the 2024 tax year?
+Wondering what your tax bill might look like for the 2025 tax year?
 Fidelity’s tax calculator quickly estimates your year-end balance based on your total income and deductions.
-You can access it here.
 The calculator is updated annually after income tax rates are updated (usually in late January or early February).

 Note that these are the federal rules.
-Provinces can have their own rules with different amounts and nuances; always remember to talk to your financial advisor for more clarity on any of these tax credits or deductions.
+Provinces can have their own rules with different amounts and nuances; talk to your financial advisor for more clarity on tax credits and deductions.